s-victor/TinyPedal/docs/customization.md

     show_percentage_sign
 Set `true` to show percentage sign for brake bias value.

+    show_baseline_bias_delta
+Show delta between current and baseline brake bias, which can be useful for keeping track of brake bias changes easier during a long race.
+Baseline brake bias is automatically set (and reset) while vehicle is stationary in pit lane.

     show_brake_migration
 Show real-time brake migration change, as commonly seen in LMH and LMDh classes.